Social media in primary health care

 Social media can be used by the public, patients and health professionals to communicate about health issues with the aim of potentially improving health outcomes.
 Social media is a powerful tool which offers collaboration between users and is a social interaction mechanism for individuals.
 Although there are several benefits to the use of social media in the primary health care context, the information exchanged needs to be monitored for quality and reliability and the users’ confidentiality and privacy need to be maintained.

 The main uses of social media for health communication focus on increasing interaction with others and facilitating, sharing and obtaining health messages.
-A new dimension of health care: a systematic review of the uses, benefits and limitations of social media for health communication.
+Moorhead et al. (2013)

 The most commonly used platforms and a great place to get started include those listed below.